JenPage/Showcase/readme.md

 You will need this to access the Showcase admin panels, as they are secured behind the Auth middleware by default.
 This can be changed from the config file.

 #### Assets
 To build the JS and SCSS assets, just `cd package/src/` and `npm run dev`, which will compile everything into the `resources/build` directory.
-The package will handle integrating the assets within a Laravel project automagically.
+The package will handle integrating the assets within a Laravel project's public resources.

+You will need to add a link to `/vendor/showcase/public.css` to your project's `head` section, wherever the rest of your stylesheets are being included.
+Alteratively, if you'd rather bundle the public styles to your app stylesheet, you can import them by add `@import "public/vendor/showcase/public";` to your main stylesheet.

 ---